 Getty Images

-Alexa will say, 'I"m not magic like Merlin.
+Alexa will say, 'I"'m not magic like Merlin.
 Only Santa knows for certain."

-You can get Alexa to send a Happy Holidays wish across all of your Alexa devices through the Alexa app.
-You can also enable a Skill, "Norad Track Santa," but you'l need to give permission through the Alexa app.
+AmazonYou can get Alexa to send a Happy Holidays wish across your Alexa devices through the Alexa app.
+You can also enable a Skill, "Norad Track Santa," but you'll need to give permission through the Alexa app.

-If you actually wish Alexa, "Merry Christmas," "Happy Kwanza" and "Happy Hanukah," the voice assistant will wish you all three as well.
+If you actually wish Alexa "Merry Christmas," "Happy Kwanza," and "Happy Hanukah," the voice assistant will wish you all three as well.

-This is the original Santa Tracker of them all, courtesy of the North American Aerospace Defense Command (NORAD).
-The NORAD Santa Tracker also has music courtesy of the US Air Force Academy Band playing in the background and of course games, like "Flying Santa," where you need to collect all the gifts Santa will deliver to children.
+NORAD SantaNORADThis is their original Santa Tracker, courtesy of the North American Aerospace Defense Command (NORAD).
+The NORAD Santa Tracker also has music courtesy of the US Air Force Academy Band playing in the background and, of course, games like "Flying Santa," where you need to collect all the gifts Santa will deliver to children.

 There's a wonderful section called the Secret Santa Files, which goes into the history of how NORAD — and its predecessor, Continental Air Defense Command (CONAD) — got into the Santa tracking business.